 Pledge your support to back our campaign to introduce an allergy nurse and dietitian as part of the services offered within GP practices.

 We need your help.
-We’re calling for patients, friends and family of patients, clinicians, and policy makers to lend their voices and support for this Patient Charter call and help us campaign for change:
+We’re calling for patients, friends and family of patients, clinicians, and policy makers to lend their voices and support for this policy call, and help us campaign for change.
+The more voices who support our call, the louder our call, and the harder it will be to ignore.
+Please consider adding your name to our pledge wall and petition and/or write to your local MP to ask them to support this call.

 People living with allergy have the right to a ‘Gold Standard’ of care.
 Pledge your support to back our campaign to introduce an allergy nurse and dietitian as part of the services offered within GP practices.